mtvbrianking/laravel-publishable/readme.md

 ### Usage

-You should also add the `publsihed_at` column to your database table.
+Add the `publsihed_at` column to your database table.

 ```php
 <?php